rayorole/flagnation-core/README.md

 We are happy to review them and add them to the official source code.

 ## Requirements
-> Note: node v14.x or higher is recommended
+> Note: node v14.x or higher is recommended<br>
 > Note: solc 0.5.0 compiler is used for compiling Solidity smart contracts
  - [ ] nodejs
  - [ ] truffle
  - [ ] openzeppelin solidity library